 Our staff, supported by efficient pastoral procedures, provide extremely effective support and guidance for pupils.
 Our form teachers are supported by an experienced pastoral team who lead each year group.
 They are, in turn, supported by a dedicated Deputy Head (Pastoral) from the Senior Management Team.

-Relationships of mutual respect are actively promoted within the school and each pupil’s views are listened to with care.
-Collective responsibility is married to the needs of each individual.
+Relationships of mutual respect are actively promoted within the school and each pupil’s views are listened to with care, promoting both. collective responsibility and the needs of each individual.

 Our pastoral programme encompasses our PSHCE programme as well as a programme of compulsory bonding trips for Years 7 to 9, promoting the benefits of taking controlled risks, the importance of teamwork and encouraging resilience in all our students.
 Our local, regional and international experiences include a Year 9 residential where students learn that to succeed you have to take care of each other.
 We find that peer support works much better than peer pressure.